-Gail Bebee has many years of hands on experience growing fruits, vegetables, flowers, trees and shrubs in her own garden in Toronto.
-Her academic background (undergrad in Biology, Masters in Environmental Engineering) and past experience as a plant taxonomy technician compliment her practical gardening knowledge.
+Gail Bebee has many years of hands-on experience growing fruits, vegetables, flowers, trees, and shrubs in her own garden in Toronto.
+Her academic background (undergrad in Biology, Masters in Environmental Engineering) and past experience as a plant taxonomy technician complement her practical gardening knowledge.
 She recently graduated as a certified Master Gardener in Ontario and delivers presentations with Toronto Master Gardeners.
 Gail is an enthusiastic and experienced presenter who is keen to share her passion for gardening.

 Alan Li is an artist focused on nature.
 He supports conservation efforts through the sale of his artwork and is active in volunteering.
-Alan believes that drawing can open people’s eyes to the planet’s diversity and show them that it matters.
+Alan believes drawing can open people’s eyes to the planet’s diversity and show them that it matters.
 Alan grew up near the Niagara Escarpment and spent much of his childhood exploring the cliffs and forests.
-Those early encounters with nature have influenced both the direction of his life and choice of subjects for his art.
-He currently pursues his own projects, teaches workshops and collaborates with grassroot environmental groups.
+Those early encounters with nature have influenced both the direction of his life and the choice of subjects for his art.
+He currently pursues his own projects, teaches workshops, and collaborates with grassroots environmental groups.